shawndcarpenter/tea_subscription/README.md

 - description: string
 - temperature: float
 - brew_time: string

+## Subscription Teas
+This is a joins table that allows an application to add teas to a subscription.
+- subscription_id: integer
+- tea_id: integer

+A subscription_tea object may be created using the "Create a Subscription Tea" endpoint outlined in the Available Endpoints section of this README.

 ## Gems
 The [Shoulda Matchers Gem](https://github.com/thoughtbot/shoulda-matchers) is used for one-liner testing of models.